signalfx/integrations/aws-dynamodb/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon DynamoDB, visit the service's homepage at https://aws.amazon.com/dynamodb/.
+For more information about the metrics emitted by Amazon DynamoDB, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/dynamodb/">https://aws.amazon.com/dynamodb/</a>.

 ### LICENSE